 At project start, Boise State had already decided on its main level navigation items and established the site’s content hierarchy.
 With that in place, we did a competitive analysis, working with Boise State to develop an internal list of “regional top three universities to beat.”
 After the competition and critical features were defined, we sorted through our collected data to create content maps and wireframes.

-During discovery, Boise State told us that they wanted a “clean and modern” website; we chose an approach that balanced its bold colors with a simple, readable design.
-Further, we tried to give the myriad primary user paths equal weight on the homepage while keeping the main navigation uncluttered.
+During discovery, BSU told us that they wanted a “clean and modern” website.
+So, we began design with an approach that balanced its bold colors with a simple, readable design.
+Further, we tried to give the myriad of primary user paths on the homepage equal weight while keeping the main navigation uncluttered.
 In the end, we designed five initial concepts ranging from conservative to sharply abstract and minimal; ultimately we landed somewhere in between.

 The new design now effectively serves Boise State University campus and community.
 Using a master theme, it gives administrators the ability to control the presentation of content on its 200 separate WordPress installations from one central login, ensuring consistent branding across the entire network of sites.
 Boise State can also decide how much of the data and design scheme gets transferred to the child sites from the master theme.
 Although each university department is still in control of its own site, each site is now aligned with the University’s brand guidelines and running on the same version of WordPress.

 Acclimating Boise State staff to the new website was painless.
 Prior to launch, we sent our WordPress experts to Boise for a two-day training session on the content management system.
 We also created custom training videos for the internal staff that explained how to update complicated content.
 These training videos are available from the back-end of the CMS as a resource for new hires or as a refresher course for staff.